smallcms/kde_pinch_to_zoom_on_wayland/README.md

 # KDE pinch to zoom on Wayland
-### Working example, how to enable pinch-to-zoom in Fedora, OpenSUSE, etc RPM-based distro.
+### Working example, how to enable pinch-to-zoom in popular Linux distro.

 # Information
 This example based on two packages: well known in Xorg [touchegg](https://github.com/JoseExposito/touchegg) and started in 2022 [dotool](https://git.sr.ht/~geb/dotool).
 The **dotool** help us with pinch move on Wayland.